-Credit Hours: 3 Prerequisite: ART 208 or instructor approval Availability: On demand

-ART 211 Art History I

-A survey of the history of art from prehistory to the Renaissance.

-ART 212 Art History II

-A survey of the history of art from Renaissance to the Contemporary.
+Credit Hours: 3 Prerequisite: ART 208 or instructor approval Availability: On demand ART 211 Art History I A survey of the history of art from prehistory to the Renaissance.
+Availability: On demand Credit Hours: 3 Prerequisite: None ART 212 Art History II A survey of the history of art from Renaissance to the Contemporary.
 Credit Hours: 3 Prerequisite: ART 211 or instructor approval Availability: On demand